 - (a) Upon notification via the Alpha Crash Alarm, phone notification from the AODO, or a 911 call, CPF&ES shall respond immediately to the mishap scene on-station with at least one firefighting vehicle and an EMS ambulance.
 The HAZMAT Response vehicle and a CPF&ES command vehicle shall also respond if the situation dictates.
 Once at the mishap site, the Fire Chief or his Deputy will assume the responsibility of Incident Commander unless ARFF is already on-scene and there is no structure involved.
-In this case CPF&ES will assist ARFF as necessary in firefighting, rescue and command and control operations. - (b) Under a unified command, aid ARFF in effecting any aircrew rescue and aircraft firefighting as the situation dictates. - (c) If CPF&ES is notified from a source other than ATC (i.e. radio call from SES or 911 call), the CPF&ES Dispatcher shall immediately notify the AODO (466-2233/4334). - (d) The Incident Commander is responsible for providing command situation updates via radio to the AODO/EOC. - (e) If required, establish communications with PEDRO via Fire CONV net (primary) or the ARFF CONV Net (secondary) and task accordingly as the situation dictates.
-If required, the Incident Commander or his designee shall direct PEDRO to land in a nearby LZ for an air MEDEVAC, provide communication relay, or remain clear of the mishap scene.
-Landing PEDRO at a nearby LZ and conducting a face-to-face brief for MEDEVAC operations is the preferred method. - (f) Ensure communications are established with the SES Officers at the ECP and provide direction on which agencies will be allowed to pass. - (g) The Incident Commander shall call for EOD response if the mishap aircraft has any ordnance.
-Whether or not ordnance is involved, EOD will be required to access the mishap site for possible explosive hazards to include ejection seat charges. - (h) The CPF&ES Hazmat Response Team shall contain and clean-up all HAZMAT to the maximum extent possible.
-The Incident Commander or his designee shall request EAD support. - (i) The Incident Commander or his designee shall remain in charge and on-scene at the mishap site until all aircraft, structure, and brush fires are extinguished, all hazardous material is contained, and it is determined that the area is safe for follow-on responders and investigators.
-When the above conditions are met, the Incident Commander shall relinquish incident command to the AMB or FAA investigators.
+In this case CPF&ES will assist ARFF as necessary in firefighting, rescue and command and control operations. - (b) Under a unified command, aid ARFF in effecting any aircrew rescue and aircraft firefighting as the situation dictates. - (c) If CPF&ES is notified from a source other than ATC (i.e. radio call from SES or 911 call), the CPF&ES Dispatcher shall immediately notify the AODO (466-2233/4334). - (d) The Incident Commander is responsible for providing command situation updates via radio to the AODO/EOC. - (e) Ensure communications are established with the SES

+Officers at the ECP and provide direction on which agencies will be allowed to pass.

-- (j) The Incident Commander or his designee shall retain the authority to control access to any damaged Air Station buildings or structures in consultation with Structural Engineers from Facilities.
-The AMB shall be granted access if required and when safe to do so. - (k) Maintain personnel accountability and report personnel status to the Incident Commander or EOC as directed.
+- (f) The Incident Commander shall call for the EOD Response Element if the mishap aircraft has any ordnance.
+Whether or not ordnance is involved, EOD may be required to access the mishap site for possible explosive hazards to include ejection seat charges. - (g) The CPF&ES Hazmat Response Team shall contain and clean-up all HAZMAT to the maximum extent possible.
+The Incident Commander or his designee shall request EAD support. - (h) The Incident Commander or his designee shall remain in charge and on-scene at the mishap site until all aircraft, structure, and brush fires are extinguished, all hazardous material is contained, and it is determined that the area is safe for follow-on responders and investigators.
+When the above conditions are met, the Incident Commander shall relinquish incident command to the AMB or FAA investigators. - (i) The Incident Commander or his designee shall retain the authority to control access to any damaged Air Station buildings or structures in consultation with Structural Engineers from Facilities.
+The AMB shall be granted access if required and when safe to do so. - (j) Maintain personnel accountability and report personnel status to the Incident Commander or EOC as directed.